by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Loves Strong Brands…

 - Your target market cares about the image of the product.
 I love great branding, but couldn’t care less about how hip and stylish cat litter is — it just needs to work.
 Really.
 Big time.
 The litter could be in the ugliest packaging in the universe with ads that would put a 3-year-old on Jolt Cola to sleep, but if it keeps the feline WMD’s under control, I’m a happy cat owner.
 The same is true of price-oriented customers: if all they want is the best deal (for, say, gasoline), the celebrity endorsement probably isn’t worth the money or the ego hassle.

 - You can afford it.
 Building a strong brand can take time and a lot of investment, with the results felt years later.
-If you need sales right here right now, no time to flirt or preen: focus on a strong call to action in your ads, ideally reinforced with some incentives.
+If you need sales right here right now, no time to flirt or preen: focus on direct-response marketing with a strong call to action reinforced with some incentives.

 - You can pull it off — and your competitor can be outbranded.
-Microsoft can throw all the money it wants to at advertising, but it’s wasting time and dinero trying to outbrand Apple, even with ads showing women puking.
+Microsoft can throw all the money it wants to at advertising, but it’s wasting time and dinero trying to outbrand Apple with ads showing women puking.

 Ideally, you want your ad to promote three results: a strong brand, a media buzz, and positive consumer behavior.
-But even a direct marketing guy can’t frown upon an image-only ad that just hits home emotionally — kinda like how I felt when I first saw this classic (my all-time favorite commercial):
+But even a direct marketing guy can’t frown upon an image-only ad that just hits home emotionally — kinda like how I felt when I first saw this classic commercial: